Turkey Rice Soup (Hearty, One-Pot, Ready in 30!)

 Key Ingredients

-Lemon juice: Don’t skip the lemon juice, as it add such a lovely fresh flavor!
+- Lemon juice: Don’t skip the lemon juice, as it add such a lovely fresh flavor and brightens everything up at the end!

 Ingredients